 That might mean making time each day for a little extra-curricular reading or to take a quick TEDTalk break.
 The goal is to gather material for more captivating conversations, and so the farther you extend your reach, the more adept you’ll be at putting a new spin on topics that could potentially become boring.

-One of the perks of being a copywriter serving more than 12 unique industries is that I’m constantly reading from a diverse array of materials.
+One of the perks of being a copywriter serving various unique industries is that I’m constantly reading from a diverse array of materials.
 The power of that cross-pollination is surprising even to me.
 It’s inherently easier to come up with new ideas when I’m constantly feeding myself information from a broad range of topics.

 It also makes dinner conversations more engaging.
 We’ve spiced up conversations about peer pressure and respecting authority figures with anecdotes about the Milgram and Stanford Prison Experiments.
 The kid appreciated that we didn’t preach but rather provided compelling information to help him make his own best decisions.
 That’s what your readers want, too.

 If you want your audience to seek you out for advice and support, you’ve got to show up consistently.
-A regular blog post schedule reminds them that you’re the brand that’s always there when you’re needed.
+A regular blog post schedule let’s prospects and clients know that you’re always thinking of new ways to serve and engage with them.

 Of course, this is just about as easy as sitting down to dinner with family every night, so don’t be hard on yourself if you need a little help.
-Talk to your employees to see if they’d be willing to share the responsibility of blogging or consider out-sourcing to a copywriter who can transform your ideas into a weekly dialogue with your readers.
+Talk to your employees to see if they’d be willing to share the responsibility of blogging or consider outsourcing to a copywriter who can transform your ideas into a weekly or monthly dialogue with your readers.